Teijin Incident: History and background

 In June 1933, the Banchokai, a group of young investors, purchased 100,000 shares of Teijin (a leading rayon and textile firm) from the Bank of Taiwan at a price of ¥125 per share.
 The stock steadily rose in price, reaching ¥200 per share by the end of the year, and rumors began to arise in the editorial pages of various newspapers that the Banchokai had somehow managed to manipulate the market.

-Working with this unsubstantiated rumor, ultrarightist officials in the Ministry of Justice accused officials in the Ministry of Finance and members of Makoto's cabinet of conspiracy with the Bank of Taiwan to permit the Banchokai to purchase shares at an artificially low price in return for bribes of cash and stock.
+Working with this unsubstantiated rumor, ultrarightist officials in the Ministry of Justice accused officials in the Ministry of Finance and members of Saitō Cabinet of conspiracy with the Bank of Taiwan to permit the Banchokai to purchase shares at an artificially low price in return for bribes of cash and stock.
 In April 1934, the Ministry of Justice ordered the arrest of the Vice-Minister of Finance, director of the Bank of Taiwan and president of Teijin.
-On receiving word that a number of cabinet ministers were also scheduled to be arrested, Makoto dissolved the government on 3 July 1934.
+On receiving word that a number of cabinet ministers were also scheduled to be arrested, Prime Minister Saitō dissolved the government on 3 July 1934.
 Soon afterwards, thirteen more officials were arrested on charges of corruption.